babel/website/_posts/2017-03-01-upgrade-to-babel-7.md

 The `--copy-files` argument for the `babel` command, which tells Babel to copy all files in a directory that Babel doesn't know how to handle, will also now copy files that failed an `only`/`ignore` check, where before it would silently skip all ignored files.

+### `babel-node`

+The `babel-node` command in Babel 6 was part of the `babel-cli` package.
+In Babel 7, this command has been split out into its own `babel-node` package, so if you are using that command, you'll want to add this new dependency.

 ## babel-preset-stage-3

 > Remove Stage 4 plugins from Stage 3 [#5126](https://github.com/babel/babel/pull/5126) ![high](https://img.shields.io/badge/risk%20of%20breakage%3F-high-red.svg)